 What Happens To My 401(k) When I Die?

 Want to understand 401k beneficiary rules?
-If you are nearing retirement or have already retired, it’s essential to know what will happen to your 401k and other retirement plans when you die.
+If you are nearing retirement or have already retired, knowing what will happen to your 401k and other retirement plans when you die is essential.
 This is called estate planning.
-When a person dies with a 401K plan, their spouse (or other beneficiaries) can inherit the funds in the account and continue using them as they please.
+When a person dies with a 401K plan, their spouse (or other beneficiaries) can inherit the funds in the account and continue using them as they, please.
 They must ensure they meet all IRS requirements for taking over ownership of an inherited 401K plan.

 The Surviving Spouse